Introducing the Lebanese Legal System and Research

 The President is the head of the State.
 He presides over the high council for national defense and is the ultimate commander of the armed forces.
 The President is immune from prosecution except if he commits “high treason or violates the Constitution.”

-Parliament elects the President by two-thirds majority in the first round or an absolute majority in the second round.
-In practice presidents are elected by consensus and one candidate has always secured a majority of votes prior to entering the election session.
+Parliament elects the President by a two-thirds majority in the first round or an absolute majority in the second round.
+In practice, presidents are elected by consensus, and one candidate has always secured a majority of votes before entering the election session.
 The President is elected to a non-renewable six-year term.
-Nonetheless, by constitutional amendment, two of the last four presidents have served for 9 years.
+Nonetheless, by constitutional amendment, two of the last four presidents have served for nine years.

-Lebanon’s parliament, responsible for electing the President, has failed for two years since Suleiman’s term ended, to meet the two thirds quorum required to hold an electoral session.
-Consequently Lebanon has been without a President for two years.
-This was the longest time in Lebanon’s history the post was vacant.[17]
-General Michel Aoun ascended to the presidency in 2016.
-See Lebanon: Michel Aoun Elected President, Ending Two-Year Stalemate, BBC News (October 31, 2016).
+Lebanon’s parliament, responsible for electing the President, has failed for two years since Suleiman’s term ended to meet the two-thirds quorum required to hold an electoral session.
+Consequently, Lebanon has been without a President for two years.
+This was the longest time in Lebanon’s history the post was vacant.
+General Michel Aoun ascended to the presidency in 2016, and his term ended on October 31, 2022.
+Lebanon has again faced a presidential vacuum since then, with Parliament unable to elect a new President due to political deadlock and factional divisions.
+As of 2023, the country remains without a President, deepening the political crisis and contributing to Lebanon’s ongoing economic collapse and instability.
+Joseph Aoun was elected as Lebanon’s president in 2024, ending the presidential vacuum.

 5.2.
 The Prime Minister

 The Prime Minister (PM) is the actual head of the executive branch.
-He presides over the cabinet and is its spokesman and is responsible for the implementation of its policies.
+He presides over the cabinet, is its spokesman, and is responsible for the implementation of its policies.

 5.3.
 The Council of Ministers, or the Cabinet

 The Cabinet is chosen by the Prime Minister in consultation with the President of the members of the National Assembly.
-The Cabinet is in charge of executive functions.
-It sets policies, implements rules and regulations, appoints public servants and sets the budget.
+The Cabinet oversees executive functions.
+It sets policies, implements rules and regulations, appoints public servants, and sets the budget.

-The Cabinet is considered dissolved by law in the following cases: resignation or death of the Prime Minister, loss of one third of its members, beginning of a new presidential mandate, a new parliamentary mandate, or impeachment by the Parliament.
-During 2016-2017 the head of state was absent and so presidential powers transferred to the cabinet pursuant to the constitution.
-The current cabinet, formed in February 2019 ,consists of Prime Minister Saad Hariri and 29 other ministers.
+The Cabinet is considered dissolved by law in the following cases: resignation or death of the Prime Minister, loss of one-third of its members, the beginning of a new presidential mandate, a new parliamentary mandate, or impeachment by the Parliament.
+During 2016-2017, the head of state was absent, so presidential powers were transferred to the cabinet pursuant to the Constitution.
+The current cabinet, formed in February 2019, consists of Prime Minister Saad Hariri and twenty-nine other ministers.
+Hariri resigned in October 2019 amid protests, and Hassan Diab took over but resigned after the Beirut explosion in August 2020.
+Nagib Mikati formed a new government after eleven months of deadlock, but since Michel Aoun’s departure, Lebanon has been governed by the government, led by Prime Minister Najib Mikati.
+The caretaker government has limited powers and is unable to implement major reforms or address Lebanon’s ongoing economic crisis.

 6. The Judiciary Branch

-The Supreme Judicial Council: The Supreme Judicial Council headed by the Chief Justice of the Court of Cassation (Supreme Court), appoints and trains all Lebanese judges.
-The judiciary is comprised of ordinary court (criminal and civil) and exceptional courts.
+The Supreme Judicial Council: The Supreme Judicial Council–headed by the Chief Justice of the Court of Cassation (Supreme Court)–appoints and trains all Lebanese judges.
+The judiciary is comprised of ordinary courts (criminal and civil) and exceptional courts.

 Civil Courts: Civil courts are divided into:

-• First-degree courts; headed by one Judge or a panel of three judges.
+- First-degree courts: They are headed by one judge or a panel of three judges.
 They have jurisdiction over civil claims.
-One judge is generally assigned cases of lesser value while the three judge panels had higher value cases.
+One judge is generally assigned cases of lesser value, while the three-judge panels have higher value cases.

-• The Court of Cassation or Supreme Court sits in Beirut; It is organized into 4 divisions, each with a presiding judge and 2 associate judges.
+- The Court of Cassation or Supreme Court sits in Beirut: It is organized into four divisions, each with a presiding judge and two associate judges.
 The Court of Cassation is Lebanon’s highest court.
 Cases from all courts may eventually be appealed to the Court of Cassation.

 The Commercial Courts: The Commercial courts hear and decide commercial matters.

 Constitutional Council: It was created in 1990 to consider and rule upon any claims related to parliamentary or presidential elections.
-It has 10 members who serve 5-year terms.
-Five are appointed by parliament and five are appointed by council of ministers.
-Its principle function is to ensure that laws conform to the Constitution.
+It has ten members who serve five-year terms.
+Five are appointed by Parliament, and five are appointed by the Council of Ministers.
+Its principal function is to ensure that laws conform to the Constitution.

-The Personal Status Courts: The Sharia Courts are divided into Shia and Sunni units which settle matters of personal status in their respective community.[18]
-The Ecclesiastical Courts are divided into Christian and Jewish divisions and settle matters of personal status for their community members.
+The Personal Status Courts: The Sharia Courts are divided into Shia and Sunni units, which settle matters of personal status in their respective community.[12]
+The Ecclesiastical Courts are divided into Christian and Jewish divisions, and they settle matters of personal status for their community members.
 Personal status matters include marriage, divorce, child custody, etc.

-Other courts of specialized jurisdiction include Labor Court, Land Court, Military Court and Juvenile Courts.
+Other courts of specialized jurisdiction include the Labor Court, Land Court, Military Court, and Juvenile Courts.

 7. Conclusion

 Lebanon was a pioneer in gaining independence in 1943.
-Notably Lebanon has become a democracy while its neighbors remain more authoritarian.
-Throughout history Lebanon has been somewhat unique.
+Notably, Lebanon has become a democracy, while its neighbors remain more authoritarian.
+Throughout history, Lebanon has been somewhat unique.
 It was the only country to gain a sort of “self-independence” during the Ottoman Empire.
-This was due, in large part, to western cultural influence primarily through the education system.
-The American University of Beirut, founded by Daniel Bliss in 1866 and, Saint Joseph University, founded by the Jesuits in 1875, had (and continues to have) significant impact.
+This was due, in large part, to Western cultural influence primarily through the education system.
+The American University of Beirut, founded by Daniel Bliss in 1866, and Saint Joseph University, founded by the Jesuits in 1875, had (and continue to have) significant impact.

 The Lebanese constitution has a firm democratic basis.
-The limited terms of office for members of Parliament (4 years) and President (6 years), are somewhat unique in the region.
+The limited terms of office for members of Parliament (four years) and President (six years) are somewhat unique in the region.
 The process has been tested several times recently.
-The Syrian occupation between 1976-2005 followed by other events, including the assassination of Prime Minister Rafic Hariri, and the 2012 assassination of the intelligence chief, have kept the situation somewhat tense.
-Today, due to the ongoing conflict in Syria and the refugee crisis coupled with general unrest in the Middle East, Lebanon’s democracy continues to be tested.[19]
+The Syrian occupation between 1976-2005 followed by other events, including the assassination of Prime Minister Rafic Hariri and the 2012 assassination of the intelligence chief, have kept the situation somewhat tense.
+This was followed by the conflict in Syria; the refugee crisis; the Beirut port explosion that deepened public distrust in Lebanon’s ruling elite; the economic and financial meltdown; the lack of political will to address Lebanon’s deep-rooted problems; general unrest in the Middle East; and the war between Hezbollah and Israel which displaced approximately 1.2 million people and led to the death of Hassan Nasrallah(the leader of Hezbollah); and the collapse of the Assad regime in Syria.
+All these recent events have significantly reshaped the political landscape with profound implications for regional dynamics–Lebanon’s democracy continues to be tested.

 8. Further References

-• Al Halabi Publications specializes in law books publications.
+- Al Halabi Publications specializes in law book publications.

 Websites Offering Access to Selected Number of Laws:

-[3] See discussion about how well Lebanese are doing outside Lebanon. ’By and Large, [Lebanese] find business easier elsewhere than … in their fragile motherland’’.
+[2] See the discussion about how well the Lebanese are doing outside Lebanon.
+“By and Large, [Lebanese] find business easier elsewhere than … in their fragile motherland.”

 [3] Saad Hariri was Prime Minister briefly following the assassination of his father.
 Saad Hariri now lives in Paris.

-[10] See materials on Lebanese Legal System at Mallat.com The page lists number of helpful resources in English including: A Primer on the Lebanese Legal System (a posted article by Chibli Mallat, The Lebanese legal system), Bibliographical Survey of Lebanese Law; Law and Commerce; Arbitration; Lebanese Law in general, and more.
+[5] See materials on Lebanese Legal System at Mallat.com.
+The page lists several helpful resources in English including: A Primer on the Lebanese Legal System (a posted article by Chibli Mallat, The Lebanese legal system); Bibliographical Survey of Lebanese Law; Law and Commerce; Arbitration; Lebanese Law in general; and more.

-[13] The right against arbitrary detention, the right to private ownership, the right to be secure in one’s own domicile and other essential protections.
+[8] The right against arbitrary detention, the right to private ownership, the right to be secure in one’s domicile, and other essential protections.